Chuyu Tian

 © 2025, Chuyu Tian

-Reflecting from a meta-textual perspective, I contend that Aristotle’s political treatise is itself perspectival.
-His politics starts from the “we” of a privileged citizenry.
-I conclude that Aristotle’s constitutional objectivism ostensibly says ethics precedes politics, but his ethics is preceded by the “common" good of a qualified “we”, and is therefore preceded by politics in this very sense.
-Ultimately, his politics is prior to his ethics.
+Reflecting from a meta-textual perspective, I contend that Aristotle’s political treatise is perspectival.
+His politics begins from the “we” of the citizenry.
+I conclude that Aristotle’s constitutional objectivism ostensibly claims ethics precedes politics, but his ethics is determined bythe “common" good of a qualified “we,” and is therefore preceded by politics in this very sense.

 Contact